Guy Black, Baron Black of Brentwood: House of Lords

 Black was elected a Fellow of the Royal Society of Arts in 1997.
 He was created a Life Peer on 9 July 2010 taking the title Baron Black of Brentwood, of Brentwood in the County of Essex, and he was introduced into the Lords on 13 July 2010 by Lords Wakeham and Marland, and made his maiden speech on 21 July on the role of older women in civic society and the particular problems of osteoporosis.

 In a speech in the House of Lords on 25 November 2010 he attacked the use of "conditional fee" arrangements in cases involving privacy and libel.
 He said, "There is currently no more serious threat to media freedom and to the public’s right to know than the unfettered use by claimant lawyers of CFAs backed by the toxic combination of 100% success fees and 'after the event insurance.

 He is a Vice-President of the Debating Group and a member of Albany Associates International Ltd's advisory board.

 From 2011 to 2012 Black was a member of the Joint Committee on Privacy and Injunctions, and a member of the Select Committee on Sexual Violence in conflict between 2015 and 2016.

 He also won Pink News Peer of the Year Award for his contribution to LGBT issues in Parliament in 2016.

 Black played a leading role on the question of Equal Marriage.

 Leveson inquiry

 As Chairman of PressBof until it was dissolved in 2016, Black has played a key part in the Leveson Inquiry hearings, including presenting proposals from the newspaper industry for a new system of independent self-regulation.

 Black has said the newspaper industry would fully implement the principles of the Leveson Report.
 He said: "if the industry can make rapid progress in the task of establishing a new system, such [legislation] would not be just be profoundly dangerous but completely unnecessary."

 Personal life

-On 11 February 2006, he entered a civil partnership ceremony with his long-term partner Mark Bolland and they were married on 22 June 2015.
+On 11 February 2006, he entered a civil partnership ceremony with his long-term partner Mark Bolland and this was converted into marriage on 22 June 2015.
 Many leading media and political figures attended the ceremony and Murdoch MacLennan and Rebekah Brooks were witnesses.
 Black is the first openly gay Conservative peer.